-Media Pluralism Score: 5 Media pluralism is reasonably guaranteed in France.
+Media PluralismMedia pluralism is reasonably guaranteed in France.
 Yet nearly all newspapers, daily or weekly, local or national, are under the control of either rich business people or companies or banks.
 One of the few exceptions is a regional newspaper in the western part of France.
-Whereas on the national level there is a wide range of newspapers expressing political pluralism, local media is normally characterized by a monopoly or quasi-monopoly position of one paper in a given geographical area.
+Whereas on the national level there is a wide range of newspapers expressing political pluralism, the local and regional situation is normally characterized by a monopoly or quasimonopoly position of one paper in a given geographical area.
 The print run of daily newspapers is low by Western standards, and has been negatively affected by online publications.
 The print market is largely in decline and suffers financially.
 The situation is further aggravated by an obsolete, inefficient, corporatist and costly system of distribution that is controlled by the unions.
 Many newspapers are put in jeopardy due to the costs and general malfunctioning of the distribution system.
-Faced with online competition, rising costs and a shrinking readership, print media have had to rely more and more on the

-Access to Government.
-Information Score: 7 benevolence of wealthy entrepreneurs or on the state.
-Given the multiple ties between political and business elites in France, this is not a particularly favorable situation for the maintenance of a vibrant culture of media pluralism.
+Faced with online competition, rising costs and a shrinking readership, print media have had to rely more and more on the benevolence of wealthy entrepreneurs or on the state.
+Given the multiple ties between political and business elites in France, this is not a particularly favorable situation for the maintenance of a vibrant culture of print media pluralism.
+That said, the proliferation of online news media and online offerings by print media (like Mediapart, Rue89, Slate, Atlantico etc.) should be taken in account.